-If the situation is serious the parent is notified immediately and a decision made concerning the next step to be taken.
-In the case of serious accidents, an incident report is made, a copy is kept in the school office and one sent to the Catholic Education Office.
+If the situation is serious the parent is notified immediately with a phone call and a decision made concerning the next step to be taken is discussed.

 Communicable Disease

 St. Joseph follows the policies and procedures established by the Missouri Department of Health.
 (Archdiocesan Policy 4704)